moeseno/PorcupineTVS/README.md

 # 🦔 Porcupine (Temporal Vector Steering)

-**A software-defined analog joystick for digital keyboards.**
+**16 movement directions with WASD on any keyboard! (or 98 when including Q & E!)**

 **Porcupine** (AKA Temporal Vector Steering or TVS) is a novel input parsing algorithm for 3D navigation.
-It extracts **124 unique directions** from a standard digital keyboard using WASD + QE, providing the smooth, sub-angular precision of an analog thumbstick without requiring any special hardware.
+It extracts **98 unique directions** from a standard digital keyboard using WASD + QE, providing the smooth, sub-angular precision of an analog thumbstick without requiring any special hardware.

 ### 🎮 [Demo here](https://moeseno.github.io/PorcupineTVS)